 The Santa Catalina Monastery is the most important religious complex in Arequipa and in all of Peru.
 According to the opinion of many travelers, the monastery is a little city within the city.
-This emblematic and historical religious complex was built during the 1580’s.
-It was designed to house the daughters of the most distinguished families of Arequipa.
-Its name was: Monasterio de Monjas Privado de la Orden de Santa Catalina de Siena (The Monastery of the Private Nuns of the Order of St. Catherine of Sienna).
+This emblematic and historical religious complex was built during the 1580’s, this place was designed to house the daughters of the most distinguished families of Arequipa.
+Its name was: Monasterio de Monjas Privado de la Orden de Santa Catalina de Siena (the monastery of the private nuns of the order of St. Catherine of Sienna).

-The cloisters within were divided into four neighborhoods.
+All the cloisters within were divided into four neighborhoods.
 In this way it sought to emulate the urban plan of the city of Arequipa during early Colonial times.
 Within the monastery there are streets, passageways, kitchens, bedrooms, plazas, and fountains.
-The entire compound (which has an area of over 20,000 sq. m.) is surrounded by high walls.
+In fact, the entire compound (which has an area of over 20,000 sq. m.) is surrounded by high walls.

-The monastery was built out of sillar (volcanic stone) and adobe mud.
-It was a fusion of indigenous and Spanish-style construction.
-It is decorated with magnificently painted frescos.
+Without doubt, the monastery was built out of sillar (volcanic stone) and adobe mud, and it was a fusion of indigenous and Spanish-style construction.
+Also, was decorated with magnificently painted frescos.
 Today the convent is also a museum where some of the most important religious artifacts on the continent are safely guarded.
-These include over 400 restored paintings by artists of the famous Cusco School.
-Many of these works of art are masterpieces.
+These include over 400 restored paintings by artists of the famous Cusco School, many of these works of art are masterpieces.